• previous page

 Trade Growth

-Annual surveys of the world’s economies, including those conducted by the International Institute for Management Development and Business Environment Risk Intelligence have ranked Taiwan among the top nations year after year with respect to long-term growth and technological development.
-Results announced in 2023 were no exception (see table “Global Survey Rankings”).
+Annual surveys of the world’s economies, including those conducted by the International Institute for Management Development and Business Environment Risk Intelligence, have ranked Taiwan among the top nations year after year with respect to long-term growth and technological development.
+Results announced in 2023 were no exception (see table “Global Survey Rankings” )

 In July 2013, Taiwan signed an economic cooperation agreement with New Zealand, its first with a member of the Organization for Economic Cooperation and Development.
 An economic partnership accord was also inked with Singapore in November the same year, marking Taiwan’s first such pact with a trading partner in Southeast Asia.
 Both agreements exceed WTO commitments.
 Developments like these are expected to facilitate Taiwan’s participation in regional economic integration blocs such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and Regional Comprehensive Economic Partnership.

-GDP SNAPSHOTECONOMIC GROWTH RATES
+GDP Snapshot (2023)ECONOMIC GROWTH RATES

 Development Approaches